 Bringing High-Speed Internet to Hard-to-Reach Areas

-SWIFT 2.0 is a $35 million Government of Ontario broadband initiative that aims to bring high-speed internet to nearly 3,000 underserved homes and businesses in hard-to-reach areas across Southwestern Ontario.
+SWIFT 2.0 is an $87.3 million broadband initiative, made possible through funding from the Government of Ontario and contributions from local internet service providers.
+The program is expanding broadband infrastructure to bring high-speed internet to 4,676 underserved homes and businesses in hard-to-reach areas across Southwestern Ontario.

 Strong Partnerships,